httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Unlike HTTP/2 and HTTP/3, this format uses a a fixed format for control data rather than using pseudo-fields.
 Messages are invalid ({{invalid}}) if they contain fields named `:method`, `:scheme`, `:authority`, `:path`, or `:status`.
-Other pseudo-fields that are defined by protocol extensions MAY be included.
+Other pseudo-fields that are defined by protocol extensions MAY be included;
+pseudo-fields cannot be included in trailers (see {{Section 8.1 of H2}}).
 Field lines containing pseudo-fields MUST precede other field lines.
 A message that contains a pseudo-field after any other field is invalid; see {{invalid}}.

 Note that while some messages - CONNECT or upgrade requests in particular - can be represented using this format, doing so serves no purpose as these requests